Commentary on household income inequality in financial year ending 2019 is reported in a separate bulletin:Back to table of contents

 Over the period FYE 2002 to FYE 2019, median income increases by an average of £200 (0.8%) because of the introduction of the top income adjustment.Back to table of contents

-Effects of taxes and benefits on household income
+The effects of taxes and benefits on household income, disposable income estimate: 2019

 Dataset | Released 5 March 2020